 It is an itinerant fair that is held every four years in Europe and every two years in China.
-In terms of numbers of exhibitors, visitors and the surface area it covers, it can only be compared to the Mobile World Congress.
-The numbers for this year back this up: seven days of activity, 1,700 companies exhibiting, 127,000 planned visits, occupying the whole of the Gran Via site and generating a powerful financial impact on the city.
+Its importance in terms of exhibitors, visitors and surface area is only comparable with the Mobile World Congress.
+This is backed up by the numbers for this year: seven days of activity, 1,700 exhibitor companies, 127,000 planned visits, complete occupation of the Gran Via site and a powerful financial impact on the city.

 Towards industry 4.0

-ITMA 2019 will present the latest innovations from a sector that is in full digital transformation (industry 4.0) and which is increasingly reliant on initiatives to increase sustainability, such as energy saving and the efficient use of water and other resources, reducing waste, etc.
+ITMA 2019 revealed the latest innovations from a sector that is in full digital transformation (industry 4.0) and which is increasingly reliant on initiatives to increase sustainability, through energy saving and the efficient use of water and other resources, reducing waste, etc.

 There are 70 companies in Spain that make textile machinery, with a turnover of 600 million euros and employing over 2,000 people.
 They are concentrated in Catalonia (70%) and the Community of Valencia (25%), and ten of these companies are world leaders, exporting over half of their production, mainly to the United States, Portugal, France, Italy, Mexico and Pakistan.